title: “Biohack Your Sleep: Advanced Protocols for Elite Performance”

 - REM: Rapid eye movement (cognitive recovery, memory consolidation)

 The goal isn’t just more sleep – it’s optimizing the ratio and quality of these phases.
 Elite performers typically need 4-6 complete cycles, with enhanced deep sleep early in the night and robust REM sleep later.
+This is a direct application of the Tony Huge Laws of Biochemistry Physics—understanding that biological systems operate on predictable, optimizable cycles, not random chance.

 The Temperature Hack